ibexa/documentation-developer/docs/pim/pim_guide.md

 attributes, assets, content, prices, availability, and so on.
 You can check how complete the configuration is in the product’s view.

 When you create or edit a product, under the product name, you can see visual indication of what part of product information (tasks) you have completed, and what part is still missing.

+See an interactive demo about [managing product completeness](https://www.ibexa.co/resources/interactive-demos/product-completeness).

 ### Catalogs

 With catalogs you can create product lists for special purposes, for example, for B2B and B2C uses, for retailers and distributors or for different regions.
 Catalogs contain a sub-set of products from the system.

 You can copy existing catalogs, for example, to create a variant version of an offer with slightly differing filters.
 You can then modify the copied catalog and save the updated version.

+See an interactive demo about [creating a custom product catalog](https://www.ibexa.co/resources/interactive-demos/custom-catalog).

 ### Catalog filters and custom filter